-Compared to the rest of the Metro Detroit market, the Royal Oak region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Metro Detroit market, the Royal Oak region has higher rates, and you'll have to negotiate above asking rent to be in this hot region.

-In the last 90 days, 46 listings have been made available, so you'll want to check back regularly for new listings.
-About 2% of the available leases in the Royal Oak are subleases, so you will probably need to sign a longer term lease with the landlord directly.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 40 listings have come on the market, which means office spaces are probably leasing quickly.
+You'll want to be prepared to make an offer immediately.
+About 3% of the office spaces in the Royal Oak are subleases, so you will probably need to sign a longer term lease with the landlord directly.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-The standard measurement for office space in this area is around 1,870 sqft.
-Most properties in this area are close to 1 stories.
-Most buildings in this market were built in 1950 and are Class B.
+Even though the median size is 3,500 sqft, there are still 0 office spaces below 2,000 sqft.
+Most properties in this area are around 1 stories.
+Most buildings in this region were built in 1950 and are Class B.

-This market is fairly equally mixed residential and commercial.
-Public administration is the dominant industry in this market.
-Commute by walking is the most popular way to get to work amongst Royal Oak occupants.
-Commuting around an hour and a half a day is the norm for those who opt to reside in this part of town.
+This area is fairly equally mixed residential and commercial.
+Public administration is the dominant industry in this region.
+Commute by walking is the most popular way to get to work amongst Royal Oak folk.
+Commuting approximately an hour and a half a day is the norm for those who opt to reside in this part of town.